 6. Go Spelunking for Treasure in Robbers Cave State Park

-Those interested in camping in the footprints of the famed Oklahoma bandits can find a variety of spots available, including 80-some RV sites with electrical and water hookups, and 86 primitive camping sites, all of which are located along the secluded trails that run through the park.
+Those interested in camping in the footprints of the famed Oklahoma bandits can find a variety of spots available.
+This includes 80-some RV sites with electrical and water hookups, and 86 primitive camping sites, all of which are located along the secluded trails that run through the park.
 In addition to the campgrounds, Robber’s Cave State Parks offers 26 cabins with park views to boot.
 Equestrian sites are available as well.

 7. Swim Along 225 Miles of Shoreline in Sequoyah State Park

-Located in Hulbert, Oklahoma on the shores of Fort Gibson Lake, Sequoyah State Park features the most extensive water network of all of Oklahoma’s state parks, including both 225 miles of shoreline and over 19,000 surface acres of water.
+Located in Hulbert Oklahoma, Sequoyah State Park features the most extensive water network of all of Oklahoma’s state parks.
+Including both 225 miles of shoreline and over 19,000 surface acres of water.
 The park is a must-see for lovers of boating, fishing, and all other water sports, and includes several excellent beaches from which more casual visitors can watch the flurry of surface activity.

-Given the popularity of the park, Sequoyah includes a lodge with 104 rooms and 45 cottages, as well as campgrounds with 48 full hookup RV sites and 80 water and electric sites.
+Given the popularity of the park, Sequoyah includes a lodge with 104 rooms and 45 cottages.
+In addition, it features campgrounds with 48 full hookup RV sites and 80 water and electric sites.
 Two additional campgrounds on the property include 124 additional sites for RVers.
 There are 150 tent sites spread throughout the park, all of which are first come, first served.

 Have your own wild, wonderful, and weird experience at one of these Oklahoma state parks?
 Let us know on The Dyrt!